 There is no current evidence to suggest that the spread of invasive non-native species has been caused by recreational boaters.
 It is crucial that all water users take every possible precaution to stop these species spreading.

 The RYA is working closely with Government and water companies to ensure that reasonable advice is communicated to our members to protect our waters from invasive non-native species, ensuring that our activities are not restricted by closures or movement controls in the future.

 Find out more

-For more information on how invasive non-native species can affect biodiversity, human health and the economy, read this informative article by the European Environment Agency or check out our dedicated INNS page.
+For more information on how invasive non-native species can affect biodiversity, human health and the economy, read this informative article by the European Environment Agency.

 For further advice, or to request leaflets or posters for your club contact email@example.com